markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 Using the described setup you could add a Button-1 to trigger rules, e.g.
 - 1xshort: open roller
-- 2xshort: go to 25% (because disturbs enjoying your morning coffee with your wife)
+- 2xshort: go to 25% (because disturbs enjoying your morning coffee with your wife or husband)
 - 3xshort: go to 75% (sun is disturbing while watching your TV)
 - long   : close shutter (if not done by some automation)

 - Voice control
-And of course you could utilize openHAB's voice integration, e.g. with Alexa, Siri or Google Home (who need's Cortana).
+And of course you could utilize openHAB's voice integration, e.g. with Alexa, Siri or Google Home.

 - Scenes
 There are more of less limits when integrating even more advanced roller control based on openHAB rules.